 - 2 quarts beef broth

 - 1/3 cup vermouth

 - In a large stock pot add butter, olive oil and onions.
 Cover and cook on medium/low heat for 15 minutes stirring occasionally.

 - Uncover and raise heat to medium.
 Stir in salt, pepper, and sugar.
 Cook 30-40 minutes or until onions are golden brown.
 Stir often.

 - Stir in flour until onions are coated.
 Remove from heat and slowly stir in broth and vermouth.

 - Return the pot back to the burner and simmer partially covered for 40 minutes.

 - Meanwhile place the sliced french bread onto a baking sheet and place under the broiler for 5 minutes (or until just golden brown on the edges) flipping the slices halfway through.

-- When the soup is finished place a pinch of shredded mozzarella in the bottom of an oven proof bowl, ladle soup over the top.
-Place a piece of toasted french bread into the soup garnished with a slice of gruyere, swiss or mozzarella cheese.
+- When the soup is finished place a pinch of shredded mozzarella in the bottom of an oven proof bowl or crock.
+Ladle soup over the top.
+Place a piece of toasted french bread on top of the soup and then layer bread with a slice of gruyere, swiss or mozzarella cheese.
 Place the bowl under the broiler until the cheese on the bread starts to bubble.